P35.014: High Temperature Operation of Overhead Lines

 Research is aimed to:

-- Understand premature failures of conductors and conductor accessories due to thermal aging from high-temperature operations
+- Understand premature failures of conductors and conductor accessories due to thermal aging from high-temperature operations.

 - Determine and evaluate the mitigation and remediation options for high-temperature operation.

-- Understand the high-temperature effects on corona, thermal, and other models used in evaluating electrical effects, heat-transfer capability, and other performance indicators of an overhead line
+- Understand the high-temperature effects on corona, thermal, and other models used in evaluating electrical effects, heat-transfer capability, and other performance indicators of an overhead line.

-- Determine and verify the mechanical effects of high-temperature operation on conductor performance
+- Determine and verify the mechanical effects of high-temperature operation on conductor performance.

 Research Value

-- Reduction in capital and operational costs by maximizing exisiting transmission infrastructure
+- Reduction in capital and operational costs by maximizing existing transmission infrastructure

 - Reduction in operational cost by understanding where limiting conditions may be located to prioritize inspection and remediation solutions